The Long-Term Effects Of Bullying On Mental Health

 Depression is something that must be taken seriously and is characterized by a persistent low mood with negative thinking that has lasted for longer than two weeks.
 A person's behavior is likely to change as well as it becomes difficult for them to function as they typically might.

-Post-traumatic stress disorder (PTSD)
+Post-traumatic stress disorder (PTSD) among long-term effects of bullying

 PTSD happens as an aftereffect of exposure to something which is traumatic and shocking.
-If the bullying behavior was severe enough for the individual to feel a total loss of control or that their lives were in danger, they may be at a higher risk of developing PTSD.
+If the bullying behavior was severe enough for the individual to perceive a total loss of control or that their lives were in danger, they may be at a higher risk of developing PTSD.
 Signs of PTSD include unwanted memories of the event, flashbacks, avoidant tendencies, feeling hopeless, and having physical symptoms like insomnia or trouble concentrating.

 Overcoming bullying's long-term effects